LoveBootCaptain/unicornhat_weather_icons/README.md

 # animated weather icons for the unicornhat and unicornhat hd
-handmade weather animations for unicornhat and unicornhat hd made by pimoroni. each animation is made of 32 handmade mini pictures combined to a sprite in the png folder. you will also find some gif's (1000% resized for better presentation) in the animation folder.
+handmade weather animations for unicornhat and unicornhat hd made by pimoroni. each hd animation is made of 32 handmade mini pictures, the sd version from 8-16 handmade mini-mini pictures, combined to a sprite. you will also find some gif's (1000% resized for better presentation) in the animation folder.

 you can use them with the standard function from the original documentation.